White Elephant Hotel & Cottages

 Meet our specialists

-To start planning your vacation to White Elephant Hotel & Cottages
+Call us on 858 523 9000 to start planning your vacation to White Elephant Hotel & Cottages

 The White Elephant has evolved from an eclectic mix of historic harbor cottages whose weathered grey shingle exteriors typify the simplicity and understated elegance for which Nantucket Island is renowned.
 The island is 30 miles from mainland Cape Cod and easily accessible by flight or ferry.
 With its picture postcard main town of cobbled streets and handsome historic homes, glorious beaches, lighthouses, fascinating whaling history (one that inspired Moby Dick no less) and lack of chain stores Nantucket has long been the destination of choice for discerning travelers.